tuckerbullock/tailer-detector/README.md

 # Sports Betting Tailer Detector

-***Overview***
+***Overview:***

   This project simulates how sharp bettors and tailing users interact with sports betting props — and builds a simple detection system that identifies **groups of tailers** who follow sharp picks too consistently.
 The simulation is designed to mimic real-world betting app behavior and can be extended into more advanced analysis later.

 *First, let's start with the:*